Skip to content

 Cache Warming

-When Siraya AI's edge caches are cold (typically during the first 5 minutes of operation in a new region), you may experience slightly higher latency as the caches warm up.
+When Siraya Model Router's edge caches are cold (typically during the first 5 minutes of operation in a new region), you may experience slightly higher latency as the caches warm up.
 This normalizes once the caches are populated.

 Credit Balance Checks

-To maintain accurate billing and prevent overages, Siraya AI AI performs additional database checks when:
+To maintain accurate billing and prevent overages, Siraya Model Router performs additional database checks when:

 • A user's credit balance is low (single digit dollars)

-Siraya AI expires caches more aggressively under these conditions to ensure proper billing, which increases latency until additional credits are added.
+Siraya Model Router expires caches more aggressively under these conditions to ensure proper billing, which increases latency until additional credits are added.

 Model Fallback

-When using provider routing, if the primary model or provider fails, Siraya AI AI will automatically try the next option.
+When using provider routing, if the primary model or provider fails, Siraya Model Router will automatically try the next option.
 A failed initial completion unsurprisingly adds latency to the specific request.
-Siraya AI tracks provider failures, and will attempt to intelligently route around unavailable providers so that this latency is not incurred on every request.
+Siraya Model Router tracks provider failures, and will attempt to intelligently route around unavailable providers so that this latency is not incurred on every request.

 Best Practices

-To achieve optimal performance with Siraya AI AI:
+To achieve optimal performance with Siraya Model Router:

 1. Maintain Healthy Credit Balance